 - Cut the sprouts in half and place in a medium bowl.
 Add the olive oil, and season with salt and pepper.
 Stir together until the sprout surfaces are well-coated.

-- Place the sprouts on a foil-lined baking sheet.
+- Place the sprouts on a large baking sheet.
 If they can’t all fit in a single layer without crowding, use two sheets.
 I like to line my baking sheets with tin foil for easier cleanup.

 - Roast in oven for 30-40 minutes, until sprouts can easily be pierced with a sharp knife and the exterior has some caramelization.
 I usually pull them out halfway through the cooking time and use tongs to flip each one over so they get color on both sides.